runtimeverification/wasm-semantics/wasm-text.md

     rule <k> ( loop ID:Identifier TDECLS:TypeDecls IS ) => loop ID TDECLS IS end ... </k>
 ```

-Block Instructions
+Looking up Indices
 ------------------

-Structured control instructions are used to control the program flow.
+In the abstract Wasm syntax, indices are always integers.
+In the text format, we extend indices to incorporate identifiers.

 ```k
     syntax Index ::= Identifier
  // ---------------------------
 ```

-Finally, we have the conditional and loop instructions.
+We enable context lookups with identifiers.

 ```k
     rule #ContextLookup(IDS:Map, ID:Identifier) => {IDS [ ID ]}:>Int
       requires ID in_keys(IDS)
 ```

-Looking up Indices
+Block Instructions
 ------------------

-In the abstract Wasm syntax, indices are always integers.
-In the text format, we extend indices to incorporate identifiers.
+In the text format, block instructions can have identifiers attached to them, and branch instructions can refer to these identifiers.
+First, we allow identifiers on labels.

 ```k
     syntax Label ::= "label" Identifier VecType "{" Instrs "}" ValStack